-- Bake at 350 for 1 hour - 1 hour 10 minutes.
+- Bake for 1 hour - 1 hour 10 minutes.
 The edges should be golden brown and the center should be slightly jiggly.

-- To serve, gently slice and top with coconut whip, crumbled gingersnaps, and/or extra pumpkin pie spice or cinnamon.
+- To serve, gently slice and top with coconut whipped cream, crumbled gingersnaps, and/or extra pumpkin pie spice or cinnamon.

 - If you’re feeling extra decadent, this would be amazing with my Vegan Pumpkin Pie Ice Cream.
 Will keep stored in the fridge for up to a few days, though best when fresh.